"48 Hours" will re-air episode on killing of Jason Corbett in Davidson County

-"48 Hours," CBS's investigative crime show, will re-air a segment on Saturday about the death of Jason Corbett, the Irish businessman who a jury concluded was brutally murdered by his wife and his father-in-law in 2015.
+“48 Hours,” CBS’s investigative crime show, will re-air a segment today about the death of Jason Corbett, the Irish businessman who a jury concluded was brutally murdered by his wife and his father-in-law in 2015.

 Earlier this month, the N.C.
 Court of Appeals vacated the murder convictions of Molly Corbett and Thomas Martens after finding that the trial judge made prejudicial errors in determining what evidence should or should not come into the trial.
 Prosecutors will likely appeal the case to the N.C.
 Supreme Court.